One Day Trip to Florence from Rome | The Ultimate Guide

 Accademia Gallery – Statue of David

-Home to the world-renowned Statue of David, the Galleria dell’Accademia di Firenze is an art museum to not miss out on!
+Home to the world-renowned Statue of David, the Galleria dell’Accademia di Firenze is one of the most important art museums in Florence!

-If you didn’t know, the Statue of David is a 16th-century and 5.17 meters (17 feet) tall work of art.
+If you didn’t know, the Statue of David was created in the 16th-century and stands 5.17 meters (17 feet) tall=.
 This Italian Renaissance masterpiece is the first colossal marble statue from the early modern period and was sculpted by Michelangelo.

 Powered by GetYourGuide